 An estimated five million Moroccans live abroad.
-Article 30 of the constitution stipulates that Moroccans residing abroad "enjoy the same fundamental liberties recognized to Moroccan citizens."
-However, the Ministry of the Interior (MoI) has noted that it would be impossible for the diaspora community to vote directly in this election and, therefore, would need to vote by proxy, which raises the question of the ballot secrecy.
-This is because the country is unable to establish a voting office in each country where expatriates reside.
-Article 72 of Organic Law No. 27-11 states that out of country residents can vote through proxy.
-Nonetheless, since the laws associated with electoral processes forbid the creation of a constituency specifically for Moroccans living abroad, the MoI would have to count their votes in their previous districts in Morocco.
+Article 30 of the constitution stipulates that Moroccans residing abroad "enjoy the same fundamental liberties recognized by Moroccan citizens."
+However, the Ministry of the Interior (MoI) has noted that it cannot establish a voting office in each country where expatriates reside and, therefore, these electors would need to vote by proxy.
+Further, since the law forbids the creation of a constituency specifically for Moroccans living abroad, the MoI would have to count their votes in their previous districts of residence in Morocco.
 Therefore, voters residing abroad need to prove they either have properties or have a parent or a spouse registered or residing in the selected municipality or district.